We do accessibility audits differently.

 To learn more about our approach to website accessibility remediation, visit our remediation page.

 Yes.
 Our team has developed accessible websites and web applications and has provided accessibility consulting for large universities, government agencies, and enterprise-level clients.
+We are an approved federal contractor in the United States.

 Yes.
 We’re happy to provide accessibility audits and consulting to other marketing agencies and WordPress theme or plugin developers.
 We strongly believe in making the internet a more accessible place and love having the opportunity to review and provide recommendations to free and commercial themes and plugins.